Matthew-D-Johnston/js225/js229_study_guide.md

 * ###### `this` is returned if the constructor doesn't explicitly return an object

-  It can be a subtle bug if you don't take note of the implication of not return an object.
+  It can be a subtle bug if you don't take note of the implication of not returning an object.
 A typical scenario for this is when you have validation as part of the body of the constructor function.
 For instance, let us modify our `Person` constructor function to validate that a `lastName` is provided.
 If no `lastName` is provided, we will inform the user via the returned value.

   ```javascript
   function Person(firstName, lastName) {